Working to safeguard ALL children and adults

 If you think an adult is in immediate danger or requires medical attention, you should call the emergency services on 999.
 Wherever possible let the adult know what you’re doing.

 If the adult is not in immediate danger or injured, wherever possible you should discuss your concerns with the adult and together determine what should happen next.
-Report concerns to the Event Safeguarding Officer or relevant designated person who will log the concern, complete a YST safeguarding report form and inform the YST Lead Safeguarding Officer.
+Report your concerns to the Lead Safeguarding Officer or relevant designated person who will log the concern, complete a YST Safeguarding Incident Report Form and take any appropriate action.

-If you have a query or concern around a safeguarding issue, please contact our Lead Safeguarding Officer on 01509 226654 or by confidential email [email protected]
+If you have a query or concern around a safeguarding issue, please contact our Lead Safeguarding Officer on 01509 462963 or by confidential email [email protected].

 Further Safeguarding Information